luismiguelcasadodiaz/NetPractice/README.md

 |20-bit block |172.16.0.0 - 172.31.255.255  | 1,048,576|
 |16-bit block |10.0.0.0 - 10.255.255.255    | 16,777,216|

-we have a router wiht two interfaces
+we have a router with two interfaces.
+The router's interface connecting to internet is R2 (163.172.250.12).
+The interface connecting to local network is R1 (163.172.250.1).
+I have to remark here that this IP for interface R1 is a "**loopback number**" the router uses internally inside the routes table.
+Loopback interfaces are virtual interfaces within the router itself.
+They are primarily used for internal routing purposes and don't directly connect to any physical network.
+I remark this point cause we have a different interface R1 IP (61.240.134.254) related to the network address range.
-The interface connecting to internet is R2 (163.172.250.12).
-The interface connecting to local network is R1 (163.172.250.1) We got the hot IP from internet in the route table (61.240.134.0/31) with a next-hop thru router interface R2 (163.172.250.12)
+We got the hot IP from internet in the route table (61.240.134.0/31) with a next-hop thru router interface R2 (163.172.250.12)